-In August of 2019, I visited Uzbekistan and learned more about Al-Juarismi’s life.
+I had the chance to travel to Uzbekistan and learned more about Al-Juarismi’s life.

 As I enter the Ota-Darvoza Gate (Father’s Gate) of the walled city of Khiva (Ichon-Kala), in the province of Khorezm in Western Uzbekistan, I have to stop.
 The sky is pristine, the air dry, but even with a baseball hat and sunglasses on, the heat is pounding.
 The walls of the fortified town run meters and meters, and in the distance a minaret rises to the sky.
 Behind a large map of the town, I find the statue of man sitting on a bench, leaning to the side over a manuscript, his face deep in thought.